ESMValGroup/ESMValTool_Tutorial/_episodes/06-preprocessor.md

 > {: .solution}
 {: .challenge}

-Add the following block to your recipe file:
+Add the following block to your recipe file between the `datasets` and `diagnostics`
+block:

 ```yaml
 preprocessors: